Italy Coalition In Crisis After Salvini Calls For Snap Polls - UrduPoint

 Italy Coalition In Crisis After Salvini Calls For Snap Polls

+Italy's coalition government was in crisis Friday after far-right Interior Minister Matteo Salvini pulled his support and called for snap elections

-Rome, Aug 9 (UrduPoint / Pakistan Point News - 9th Aug, 2019 ) :Italy's coalition government was in crisis Friday after far-right Interior Minister Matteo Salvini pulled his support and called for snap elections.
+Rome, (UrduPoint / Pakistan Point News - APP - 9th Aug, 2019 ) :Italy's coalition government was in crisis Friday after far-right Interior Minister Matteo Salvini pulled his support and called for snap elections.

 The heightened political tensions in the heavily-indebted country rattled financial markets, where yields rose on Italian government bonds on Friday.